 The Shilling Local History Room is open to the public for research 30 hours a week (please see the hours of operation listed below).
 The room is staffed primarily by volunteers, so calling ahead is highly recommended because the hours cannot always be guaranteed.
 Appointments are always welcome, though not necessary.
 If you wish to make an appointment, please contact us at least 48 hours in advance to give the staff time to prepare for your arrival.

-If you are unable to visit in person, you can make requests for information by mail, email, or phone.
+Making Requests: If you are unable to visit in person, you can make requests for information by mail, email, or phone.
 Decatur Public Library does charge for requests.
-It is $5.00 for research/lookup for up to 3 people/topics ($10.00 for research/lookup for 4 or more) and $.50 for each copy.
 Payment can be made by check or money order only (made payable to Decatur Public Library).
 There is no charge if the requested information cannot be found.
 The fee is the same whether the material is sent by email or mail.
 Please see the Local History Fee Schedule for current prices.
 All prices are subject to change.

 Photocopying and Scanning: Almost all the materials in the Local History Room can be photocopied or scanned except for materials that have copyright restrictions or are too fragile.
 To ensure the safety of the material and the quality of the photocopy or scan, only the staff and volunteers are allowed to use the equipment.
 Please ask a volunteer to make a copy for you.
 Please bring a flash drive if you would like an item scanned for you.
 The charge for photocopying is $.15/page for black and white, and $.50 for archival paper (available upon request).
 We cannot make colored copies.
 There is no charge for scanning an item on-site.

 Microfilm and Microfiche: The library has 6 microfilm scanners that are available to visitors when the library is open.
 4 of these machines are capable of reading microfiche as well.
 The two oldest machines (Canon 300 and 500) are $.25/page, while the 4 newer machines are $.15/page.
 For a list of the library’s holdings of newspapers on microfilm, see the list of resources above.
 Call (217)421-9766 or e-mail firstname.lastname@example.org for more information.